Saturday, August 23, 2025

 Tracks featured are: ‘Vanishing Point (Pt.
 1, 2 & 3)’, ‘Gentō’, ‘Kinetoscope (Pt.
 1 & 2)’, ‘Bioscope (Pt.
 1, 2 & 3)’ and ‘Kaleidoscope’ – It can be ordered here.

-Taken from the album, is ‘Kaleidoscope’ as Biosphere’s debut single, offering an exciting first glimpse into the intriguing fusion of Steve Rothery’s unmistakable melodic guitar work and Thorsten Quaeschning’s mastery of the analogue electronic world.
-It’s a perfect blend between progressive rock and ambient music.
+The singles offer exciting glimpses into the intriguing fusion of Steve Rothery’s unmistakable melodic guitar work and Thorsten Quaeschning’s mastery of the analogue electronic world.
+A perfect blend between progressive rock and ambient music.